 Health and nutrition is very important to us.
 We make our food from scratch, as organic as possible and as we welcome many volunteers and our project is not yet financially sustainable, we are only able to provide a portion of the food.
 Therefore, we ask all volunteers to contribute 20€/ week towards communal food costs.

-Our ideal would be to host two volunteers who could share accommodation and stay with us as part of our core team for at least 2 months (or all the way from mid-May to mid-September).
-We are also looking for other volunteers who could stay with us for at least 4 to 8 weeks and help us with a variety of tasks.
-We have a two-week settling in period, after which either party can decide that it is not working out.
+Our ideal would be to host volunteers who could stay with us as part of our core team for our retreat season (from April to mid-October).
+We are also looking for other volunteers who could stay with us for at least 3 weeks and help us with a variety of tasks.
 Minimum age for long-term volunteers is 25.

 Especially looking for: